-A naive young woman enters a masculine sphere with surprising results in “Not for or Against,” a well-cast contempo tale of criminals hoping for a big score.
-Film is unusually muscular for a French production and marks something of a departure for helmer Cedric Klapisch.
-Local auds will certainly be “for,” and foreign distribs won’t be “against.”
+A somewhat naive young woman enters a masculine sphere with surprising results in “Not for or Against,” a well-cast contempo tale of criminals hoping for a big score.
+Film is unusually muscular for a French production and marks something of a departure for helmer Cedric Klapisch from his usual character-based fare like “Euro Pudding” and “When the Cat’s Away…” While narrative’s motivations are not always rock solid, cinematic execution is sharp and entertaining.
+Local auds will almost certainly be “for,” and foreign distribs won’t be “against.”

 A small-town girl who moved to Paris three years earlier, 27-year-old Caty (Marie Gillain) works as a TV news camerawoman.
 Whether by choice or not, she appears to have no friends.
 Following an assignment to tape an interview with a call-girl, the interviewee asks Caty if she’d “like to make a lot of money fast.”

 Intrigued, Caty soon finds herself in a cafe with confident, nicely groomed Jean (Vincent Elbaz), who offers her a pile of cash to tape a hold-up as it takes place.
 Initially reluctant to get mixed up in something illegal — as well as potentially violent — Caty later changes her mind after Jean suavely demonstrates how easy it can be to rob a jewelry store.
 As she says in voiceover: “Two paths opened before me: good and bad.
 Bad seemed more promising.”